Ponderosa/dancing_duck/STYLE.md

 ## Interger representation
 - Use fixed width integer type almost always.
 Ex `uint32_t foo = 42;`
 - Use fixed width macros for string formatting.
 Ex `printf("Number: %" PRIu32 "\n", number);`
+- Using `int` is fine for loops unless you are explictly relying on the rollover

 ## String formatting
 - All string formatting will use `snprintf()` unless there is a good reason not to.